 Known for its highly ranked engineering program and huge array of academic programs, Purdue University is an excellent public university to consider for college.
 To apply here, though, you will need more than just good grades—you will need to write unforgettable essays as part of the Purdue supplement.

 In this guide, we go over the current Purdue essay prompts and offer helpful tips on how to write each Purdue supplemental essay you're required to submit.
-After, we take a look at a real Purdue supplement essay example.

 Feature Image: Wes Jackson/Flickr